-The second factor when determining the quality of an upper receiver is the attention to detail given during the subassembly and the final assembly process.
+The second factor when determining an upper receiver's quality is the attention to detail given during the subassembly and the final assembly process.
 Subassemblies include such things as port door and forward assist installation on the upper receiver.
 Non-marring fixtures are used to prevent the finish from becoming damaged during the installation process.
 Gas tubes and gas blocks are checked for obstructions before being pinned together.
 Barrels are drilled to allow the rear set screw on the gas block to rest below a flush and grip the barrel preventing any movement during recoil.
-Drilling the barrel for the gas block is a service DSG only performs on barrels that are being installed in our complete upper receivers.
-For customers building their own upper with a DSG brand barrel, we recommend a fixture for gas block dimpling.
+Drilling the barrel for the gas block is a service DSG only performs on barrels installed in our complete upper receivers.
+We recommend a fixture for gas block dimpling for customers building their own upper with a DSG brand barrel.

 Anti-seize on Barrel extension

-The final assembly is performed by installing anti-seize to the barrel extension before it is seated into the upper receiver assembly.
+The final assembly is performed by installing an anti-seize to the barrel extension before it is seated into the upper receiver assembly.
 Anti-seize is also applied before the barrel nut is installed.
-The purpose of the anti-seize is to prevent galling between the two dissimilar metals, the steel barrel extension, and barrel nut and the aluminum upper receiver.
-Once the barrel nut is properly secured it is checked for a minimum torque specification and a bolt carrier assembly is inserted into the upper receiver to ensure that the barrel did not rotate in relation to the upper receiver as the barrel nut was being torqued in place.
+The purpose of the anti-seize is to prevent galling between the two dissimilar metals, the steel barrel extension and barrel nut, and the aluminum upper receiver.
+Once the barrel nut is properly secured, it is checked for a minimum torque specification.
+A bolt carrier assembly is inserted into the upper receiver to ensure that the barrel did not rotate in relation to the upper receiver as the barrel nut was being torqued in place.
 Any rotation will cause binding between the lugs on the bolt and the lugs on the barrel extension.
 We have performed two quality assurance checks already and have only installed the barrel.
-Next, the gas block is slid into place and the 2 set screws dipped in high temp thread locker to prevent them from backing out under vibration.
+Next, the gas block is slid into place, and the 2 set screws are dipped in a high temp thread locker to prevent them from backing out under vibration.

 The gas block is timed to the upper receiver to ensure that it will be centered in the handguard.
-Once the gas block is timed the set screws are tightened down a final time.
+Once the gas block is timed, the set screws are tightened down a final time.
 Next, the handguard/rail is installed per DSG or the manufacturer’s specifications.
 This can involve heating the handguard if it is a press-fit assembly (BCM MCMR, etc.) and then being pressed into place using a non-marring fixture to prevent damage to the finish on the rail.
 Regardless of which type of handguard is installed on the DSG Arms upper receiver, the rail is timed to the upper receiver allowing a smooth transition from the receiver to the handguard.
-Once the rail is timed to the upper receiver the bolts/screws/fasteners that hold the rail to the barrel nut are torqued per the manufacturer’s specification and thread locker is used if the manufacturer calls for it.
+Once the rail is timed to the upper receiver, the bolts/screws/fasteners that hold the rail to the barrel nut are torqued per the manufacturer’s specification.
+A thread locker is used if the manufacturer calls for it.
 Our G4 handguard includes additional screw locking features such as the striated lock plate internal to the mounting clamp.
-These features along with the anti-rotation tabs built into most handguards guarantee a solid and reliable installation for long term duty and field use.
+These features, along with the anti-rotation tabs built into most handguards, guarantee a solid and reliable installation for long term duty and field use.

 Install and time flash hider

 Finally, no complete Duty or Precision series upper receiver will ship to a customer without being test-fired.
-It doesn’t matter if the eventual end-user is PMC, an agency, individual officer or a freedom-loving civilian.
+It doesn’t matter if the eventual end-user is PMC, an agency, an individual officer, or a freedom-loving civilian.

-Each upper receiver is tested with a DSG standard charging handle and DSG bolt carrier group and the upper receiver is affixed to a Colt LE6920 lower receiver (in its original configuration) with a standard “H” buffer installed.
+Each upper receiver is tested with a DSG standard charging handle and DSG bolt carrier group.
+The upper receiver is affixed to a Colt LE6920 lower receiver (in its original configuration) with a standard “H” buffer installed.

-The use of a Colt lower is not an endorsement of Colt or a statement about any other particular brand of lower, but we've found this type of lower is 1) common among many of our customers and 2) Colt is one of the original holders of the Technical Data Package (TDP) for the AR weapon type and like other choices in test components, it gives us a consistent baseline.
+The use of a Colt lower is not an endorsement of Colt or a statement about any other particular brand of lower.
+Still, we've found this type of lower is 1) common among many of our customers and 2) Colt is one of the original holders of the Technical Data Package (TDP) for the AR weapon type, and like other choices in test components, it gives us a consistent baseline.

 7 uppers ready to test fire

-As you can see, there are many inspections performed during the manufacturing of not only the final assembly but also the many components that make up a DSG Arms complete upper receiver assembly.
-The quality of the assembly process comes from the experience of the builders and the systematic approach taken to the final assembly.
-Our certified armorers have hundreds of hours of training and experience assembling as well as using this type of equipment in the field.
+As you can see, there are many inspections performed during the manufacturing of the final assembly, and the many components that make up a DSG Arms complete upper receiver assembly.
+The quality of the assembly process comes from the builders' experience and the systematic approach taken to the final assembly.
+Our certified armorers have hundreds of hours of training and experience assembling and using this type of equipment in the field.

 Frequently Asked Questions:

 1. Who produces your barrels/blanks?
 Our choice of suppliers for barrels varies over time and between each upper type.
-DSG staff and armorers build and shoot dozens of uppers to test for accuracy, reliability and manufacturing consistency.
-Since our uppers our targeted to field use we test for accuracy with mil-std type ammo as well as match and duty type rounds.
-Mil-surp and mil-std ammo is generally not a good choice for accuracy, but at the same time, a barrel that is properly designed and manufactured can far exceed the Military accuracy standard with these ammo types while also offering very high levels of accuracy with match ammunition.
+DSG staff and armorers build and shoot dozens of uppers to test for accuracy, reliability, and manufacturing consistency.
+Since our uppers are targeted to field use, we test for accuracy with mil-std type ammo and match and duty type rounds.
+Mil-surp and mil-std ammo is generally not a good choice for accuracy.
+Still, at the same time, a barrel that is properly designed and manufactured can far exceed the Military accuracy standard with these ammo types while also offering very high levels of accuracy with match ammunition.
 Our testing and eventual choices for each upper type are based heavily on a good balance of these factors.
-Rifling, chamber spec and landing considerations all play a part.
-Once these criteria are met then larger scale consistency becomes a major deciding factor in our decision process.
+Rifling, chamber spec, and landing considerations all play a part.
+Once these criteria are met, then larger scale consistency becomes a major deciding factor in our decision process.

-3. Are the uppers that were produced for 'Black Friday 2014' related to current production uppers?
+3. Are the uppers produced for 'Black Friday 2014' related to current production uppers?
 No. Black Friday 2014 uppers were actually built by industry partners of that period.
-Current production uppers are assembled by DSG armorers with DSG select components.
+DSG armorers assemble current production uppers with DSG select components.

 4. Who makes 'x' for your uppers?
 In some cases, the best component for an upper already exists in the market.
-In those cases, you may see the brand name of that component prominently displayed on our assemblies or in a kit for sale.
+You may see the brand name of that component prominently displayed on our assemblies or in a kit for sale in those cases.
 In most cases, though our components are produced for us, to our requirements, by many different companies.
 All are U.S. Manufactured and subject to our in-house Q.C. standards.

 5. Can I use a suppressor on my DSG upper?
 Yes.
 We always consider suppressor use in our operating specs.
 See our verification process for some more details that may help.

 6. What is the warranty on DSG Complete uppers?
-Current production DSG complete Uppers (post-2015) are warranted for the life cycle of the product against manufacturer defects in components or assembly using the test process and components described above.
-Normal wear and tear, abuse and problems introduced by adding or using non-DSG recommended components is not covered.
+Current production DSG complete Uppers (post-2015) are warranted for the product's life cycle against manufacturer defects in components or assembly using the test process and components described above.
+Normal wear and tear, abuse, and problems introduced by adding or using non-DSG recommended components are not covered.
 Uppers returned for warranty inspection will be assessed based on the baseline test criteria published above.

 Check youtube and other online sources.
-There is a large selection of useful content out there and we believe that anyone with the correct tools, good quality components, some good information, and minimal mechanical inclination can assemble a functioning upper receiver.
+There is a large selection of useful content out there.
+We believe that anyone with the correct tools, good quality components, good information, and minimal mechanical inclination can assemble a functioning upper receiver.